StephenDsouza90/countries-of-the-world/README.md

 The `docker-compose.yml` file orchestrates the multi-container setup.
 It ensures that the services start in the correct order:

-1. The **PostgreSQL** database container starts first and waits until it is healthy.
+1. The **MongoDB** database container starts first and waits until it is healthy.
 2. The **Data Pipeline** container runs to populate the database with data from the external API.
 3. The **Backend** container starts, initializing the API and making it available for the frontend.
 4. Finally, the **Frontend** container starts, providing the user interface for interacting with the application.